emaicus/Rangers-and-Ruffians/docs/Compendium_of_Character_Creation.md

 * __Combat Abilities:__
   * __Charge:__ _(Cost 1)_ As an offhand action, charge forward an additional 10 feet.
 If you run into someone, make a contested Strength Check.
-The looser is knocked prone.
+The loser is knocked prone.

 __Level 7 Knight__